PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/ComputerVision/DLComputerVision1b.md

 It is time to check if we installed mmdetection correctly.
 To do this, we will run a demo script that will show us the results of the pre-trained model on a sample image.
 Please, following the instructions provided in the 'Demos' section of [1: Inference and train with existing models and standard datasets](https://mmdetection.readthedocs.io/en/latest/1_exist_data_model.html).
 Important note, use the pre-trained model weights that you downloaded in the previous step otherwise it will throw an error!

-#### 1.3.3 Configuration file
+### 2.4 Configuration file

-Now we are all setup, and ready to start training our object detector.
 Before we start training, we need to create a custom configuration file.
 In this tutorial we will use the Weights & Biases, which is a great MLOps tool to track your experiments.
 However, you are free to use any other tool you like.
 Let us take a closer look at the configuration file.

 The configuration file is a Python file that contains all the parameters that are used to train the model.
 The configuration file can be roughly divided into four parts: the model, data pipeline, dataset, and logger.
 The model part contains all the parameters that are used to build the model, such as the backbone, the neck, the head, and the loss function.
 The data pipeline contains all the parameters that are used to train the model, such as the optimizer, the learning rate, the number of epochs.
 The dataset part contains all the parameters that are used to load the dataset, such as the path to the images, the path to the annotations, and the number of classes.
 The logger can be used to log the training process, such as the learning rate, the loss, and the accuracy in a MLOps tool.

 When you create a new configuration file, you can either start from scratch, or you can use an existing configuration file as a template.
-In this tutorial, we will use the 'yolov3_d53_320_273e_coco.py' configuration file as a template for our custom configuration file 'CustomConfig.py':
+In this tutorial, we will use the '{model name}.py' configuration file as a template for our custom configuration file '{model name}_custom_config.py':
 ```
 checkpoint_config = dict(interval=1)
 log_config = dict(interval=1, hooks=[